4 Collaborating with the Institutional Review Board (IRB)Kathleen Murphy (Northwestern University, ret.)

 Independent IRBs also may be an option for a data provider who would like to submit research projects for ethical oversight when there is no federal requirement to do so.
 This chapter is not focused on independent or central IRBs but for more information about central IRBs and institutional IRBs see Wandile (2018).

-At the center of the ethics review process is the Belmont Report (United States 1978), which summarizes the ethical principles and guidelines IRBs use when reviewing research involving human subjects.
+At the center of the ethics review process is the Belmont Report (National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research 1979), which summarizes the ethical principles and guidelines IRBs use when reviewing research involving human subjects.
 Three core principles are identified:

 - Respect for persons allows individuals to be self-directed and make informed, voluntary decisions about whether they wish to participate in research and is the fundamental ethical rationale for the consent process and the elements of the consent document.